 Realization of a 3D printer plate based on 6-DOF Stewart platform

-Aim of this project was to design and build a plate for 3D printers using a 6-DOF rotary Stewart platform.
-Such plate will be able to not only translate along x, y and z axes, but also perform roll, pitch and yaw rotations, in order to reduce the use of supports for parts without proper layers under them.
+Such plate will be able to not only translate along x, y and z axes, but also perform roll, pitch and yaw rotations,

 In order to obtain steep inclination angles, magnets were used instead of normal rod ends.